tinacms/tina.io/content/docs/graphql/read-only-tokens.md

 ---
 {{ WarningCallout text="This is an experimental feature and may be slow as we work on performance improvements" }}

-Read-only tokens allow data fetching at runtime without the need for the local graphQL server.
+Read-only tokens allow data fetching at runtime without the need for the local GraphQL server.
 Some use cases include the following:

 - Runtime server-side logic in `getServerSideProps`, `getStaticProps` (when fallback is not `false`), etc.